Charles Everett (planter): Personal life and education

-Physician
+Medical doctor

 1805 February 28.
 I was for one night and part of the next very ill, and having what I never in my life had before thought myself dying whilst in it.
 Doctor Everett says it is not uncommon in the complaint I had, which was brought on by cold in the first instance."

 He practiced medicine in Charlottesville, Virginia by 1804.
 He knew Thomas Jefferson and attended to him when he was on his death bed.
 He was Thomas Jefferson's family physician, was President James Monroe's physician, and also attended to James Madison.
 He consulted on the condition of Bishop Monroe and he cared for patients across seven counties.
 Many men studied the medical practice under Everett.
 He was said to be "fifty years ahead of his time in scientific thought and vision" by the American Historical Society.

 He had a medical office in its own building at LaFourche, his residence, which is said to have been owned previously by a man from Louisiana.
 It was named for Lafourche Parish, Louisiana, his home parish.

 Thomas Jefferson’s "most admired friends" included physicians, but he also expressed his consternation of physicians to Everett.
 Jefferson said "whenever he saw three physicians together he looked to see if there were buzzards in the neighborhood."